Aloo Puri with Tomato Chutney Recipe

 • Fresh coriander leaves – for garnish

-3. Step-by-Step Recipe
+Step-by-Step Recipe

-Step 1: Preparing the Dough
+Step 3: Preparing the Dough

 3. Knead the mixture until a smooth dough forms, adding water as required.
+Add some oil to get the perfect dough.

 4. Cover and set aside for 15–20 minutes.

-Step 2: Rolling and Shaping the Puris
+Step 4: Rolling and Shaping the Aloo Puris

 1. Divide the dough into small balls.